nutsalhan87/lockerroom/README.md

                                        |  // will deadlock
                                        |  let _w2 = locker_room.write_cell(0);
 ```

 ### Collections?
-By default you can create `LockerRoom` from `array`, `Vec`, `VecDeque`, `HashMap` and `BTreeMap`.
+By default you can create `LockerRoom` and `LockerRoomAsync` from `array`, `Vec`, `VecDeque`, `HashMap` and `BTreeMap`.

-But the crate provides trait, by which implementing to your collection, you can make it compatible with `LockerRoom`.
+But the crate provides traits, by which implementing to your collection, you can make it compatible with `LockerRoom` and `LockerRoomAsync`.

 ## Collection
 Crucial part of the crate that helps your collection to be compatible with `LockerRoom`.

 Just implement it into your collection and everything will work!

+In fact, there is two different `Collection`s: `sync::Collection` and `async::Collection`.
+First one is for the `LockerRoom` and the second one is for the `LockerRoomAsync`.
+So you need to implement both of them for your collection to use it with
+both LockerRooms.\
+That's bad design.
+But I'll fix it in next versions of the crate.

-## Example
+### Example
 Let's implement the trait for the struct from `Index`'s [example](https://doc.rust-lang.org/std/ops/trait.Index.html#examples):
 ```rust
 enum Nucleotide {